We hear this question often from those who want to increase their marketing efficiency and conversions – “How to choose an Inbound marketing agency?”.

 Do they know where to find your leads?

-Let’s take the same example mentioned above, though they understand the sector, a fin-tech company could be serving banks, micro financers, accounting firms, training firms and so on.
+Let’s take the same example mentioned above.
+A fin-tech company could serve banks, micro financers, accounting firms, training firms, etc.

-Based on this distinction, the inbound marketing firm should be ready to find relevant leads for your firm.
+The inbound marketing firm should understand the nuances of your services and find relevant leads for your firm.

 The same is the case with an Artificial Intelligence (AI) solution.

-Leads conversions, lead nurturing and lead education could happen at different places and channels, or they could all happen at one place.
-This is an aspect that needs to be identified by the firm and brought to your notice.
+Leads conversions, lead nurturing, and lead education could happen at different places and channels, or they could all happen at one place.
+This aspect needs to be identified by the firm and brought to your notice.

-This knowledge would help you shortlist an agency.
+This knowledge would help you shortlist a B2B Inbound Marketing agency.

 Do they understand your Sales and lead cycle?

-Each company’s sales and the lead cycle is very different.
+Each company’s sales and lead cycle is very different.
 This is critical because it helps the agency understand the customer journey.
-In the journey of a potential lead converting into a final customer, each customer persona would have a different path.
+Each customer persona would have a different path in the journey of a potential lead converting into a final customer.

-Identifying the funnel across multiple customer paths and choosing relevant tools to target and convert them, is what sets apart an inbound marketing agency.
+Identifying the funnel across multiple customer paths and choosing relevant tools to target and convert them sets an inbound marketing agency apart.

 Some of the efforts that work best based on effectiveness are listed below, corresponding it to the different levels of a marketing funnel.